apokalipsa44/uczelnia/README.md

-## Uczenlnia is a JavaFX project.
+## Uczelnia is a JavaFX project.
 Simple student manager appication with database suppport.

 Technologies used: